 Imagine that you searched for barstools, but instead of a furniture company coming up first, a lawn service is the first organic search result.
 That’s a result of a site containing keywords that don’t pertain to the information on its pages, which makes users want to switch search engines.

-Tip for Amazon Sellers: As you use your preferred Amazon keyword research tools, it can be easy to to start justifying how some particularly high volume terms sort of, kind of, ever so slightly relate to your product.
+Tip for Amazon Sellers: As you use your preferred Amazon keyword research tools, it can be easy to start justifying how some particularly high-volume terms sort of, kind of, ever so slightly relate to your product.
 Save your brain the effort of these mental acrobatics.
-If people are searching for something totally different than what your product provides, landing in their search results will rarely yield anything more than frustration (and that’s not an emotion to provoke in could-be customers).
+If people are searching for something totally different than what your product provides, landing in their search results due to unhelpful Amazon keywords will rarely yield anything more than frustration (and that’s not an emotion to provoke in could-be customers).

 4. Adding Keyword Blocks

-If all of this talk of keyword stuffing is making you want to go on a keyword-free diet, don’t worry.
-As long as you your keywords are relevant and you use them responsibly, they can be a great asset in helping you generate traffic and grow your business.
+If all of this talk of keyword stuffing in SEO is making you want to go on a keyword-free diet, don’t worry.
+As long as your keywords are relevant and you use them responsibly, they can be a great asset in helping you generate traffic and grow your business.

-SEOmark suggests choosing five keywords to incorporate in your text.
-Because 40% of searches are four words or more, choose long-tailed keywords over single word ones.
-Then, select your main keyword and ensure it’s in your webpage’s title, headline, title tags, meta descriptions and alt tags.
+SEOmark suggests choosing five keywords to incorporate into your text.
+Because 40% of searches are four words or more, choose long-tailed keywords over single-word or root-word keywords.
+Then, select your main keyword and ensure it’s in your webpage’s title, headline, title tags, meta descriptions, and alt text tags.

 On Amazon, your keyword density will be higher.
 As you create Amazon listing text, don't worry about meeting a specific percentage.
 Instead, focus on writing clear, compelling copy seasoned with keywords.
-As long as you’re not committing the keyword crimes in the previous section, you should have nothing to worry about.
+As long as you’re not committing the keyword-stuffing crimes mentioned in the previous section, you should have nothing to worry about when formulating your Amazon SEO strategy.

 It’s Not All About Keywords

-Yes, keywords are important, but as you’ve seen there are other elements that influence how you rank.
-And these factors differ depending upon the search engine.
+Yes, keywords are important, but as you’ve seen, there are other elements that influence how you rank.
+And these factors differ depending on the search engine.
 What gets Google excited may not be the same thing that elevates your Amazon ranking.

-Some other things to consider as you enhance your SEO are:
+Some other things to consider as you enhance your SEO and learn how to avoid keyword stuffing in SEO are:

 - Creating valuable content that gets people to spend more time on your site